-Approximate Duration of work-time required on campus (please specify days/hours per a week for each individual)

-Section IV: Safety Plan Are lab personnel able to travel to and from research sites in compliance with current government and University travel advisories and restrictions?
-Consider travel to and from field work site(s), as well as travel and accommodations at site(s); both must allow for social distancing.
-If PPE is required, can sufficient PPE be sourced for all personnel for the entire duration of your project?
+Approximate Duration of work-time required on campus (please specify days/hours per a week for each individual) Section IV: Safety Plan Are lab personnel able to travel to and from research sites in compliance with current government and University travel advisories and restrictions?
+Consider travel to and from field work site(s), as well as travel and accommodations at site(s); both must illow for social distancing. f PPE is required, can sufficient PPE be sourced for all personnel for the entire duration of your project?
 (Y/N) Please briefly specify type of PPE and estimated quantity required.
-Note this should be done in consultation with your department and may incur additional cost.
+Note his should be done in consultation with your department and may incur additional cost. vised July 09, 2020 Page 3 of 7

 Describe the steps that will be taken to prevent possible transmission between the research team and others they may encounter during field research.
-Consult the TWU research COVID-19 general principles where applicable.
+Consult the TWU research COV 19 general principles where applicable.
 For field work, a contact number must be included for team members during the field work period.
 List contact number in this plan.
 Consider: How do modes of travel at your research site allow for social distancing?
-How do living and working conditions at the site allow for social distancing and/or for self-isolation should it be necessary?
+How do living and working conditions at the site allow for social distancing and/or for self-isolation should it be 1 necessary?
 If your research will bring you into contact with local communities, how will you ensure required and effective social distancing protocols?
+J Circulate Social distancing protocols:

 Describe what steps members of the research team will be expected to take should they develop COVID-19 symptoms.
 Can adequate physical distancing (as defined in the general principles) be maintained for all aspects of the research project on campus?
-Please determine this in consultation with TWU room density requirements and with your department.
+Please determine this in consultation with TWU room density requirements and with your department. riease determine this in consultation with 1990 foom density requirements and with your department.
 Describe the steps that will be taken to prevent possible transmission between your research team or between your research team and others they may encounter on-campus.
 Consult the TWU research COVID-19 general principles where applicable.
 If you responded "No" for social distancing above, please clarify what steps you will take if individuals need to be in close proximity to lessen contact time and transmission risk.
 Room numbers should also be included.
+J